Campeonato Carioca: The splits of the league

 The first league split was in 1911 when Botafogo left LMSA and founded Associação de Football do Rio de Janeiro (AFRJ - Rio de Janeiro Football Association).
 The league was nicknamed Liga Barbante (String League), because Botafogo was the only significant club to question the full realisation of the sport under LMSA.
 AFRJ was incorporated by LMSA in 1913.

 In 1917, several accusations of bribery caused LMSA to rebrand as Liga Metropolitana de Desportos Terrestres (Terrestrial Sports Metropolitan League) (LMDT).
 Fluminense won the competition of that year.

-On March 1, 1924, a second league split occurred, and Associação Metropolitana de Esportes Athleticos (Athletic Sports Metropolitan Association) was founded.
+On 1 March 1924, a second league split occurred, and Associação Metropolitana de Esportes Athleticos (Athletic Sports Metropolitan Association) was founded.
 AMEA, founded by the "aristocratic" clubs Flamengo, Fluminense, Botafogo and America, with restrictions on its blacks and lower class citizens to their members.
-The Confederação Brasileira de Desportos (CBD - Brazilian Sports Confederation) remained with AMEA recognizing it as the official league of Rio de Janeiro from 1924 on, and disassociating with LMDT.
+The Confederação Brasileira de Desportos (CBD - Brazilian Sports Confederation) remained with AMEA recognising it as the official league of Rio de Janeiro from 1924 on, and disassociating with LMDT.
 AMEA's competition was won by Fluminense.
 LMDT's (The league was nicknamed Liga Barbante) (String League) competition was won by Vasco da Gama, the only significant club that remained on the old league.
 In 1925, AMEA rescinded its racial conditions and Vasco left LMDT, while LMDT continued with its minor clubs.
 Years later, the LMDT championship of 1924 was considered official - but not the following LMDT championships.